 As experts in inheritance disputes we are often asked, ‘Can I contest a will?’
-We therefore thought it might be helpful if we outlined some of the legal priciples that apply when someone wants to contest a will.
+We have therefore outlined the key legal principles that apply when someone wants to contest a will.

 When someone says they want to 'contest a will' they normally mean that they think a will is invalid.